 - 8. But it has to be the right moisturizer!
 The best cleansing and exfoliating action will go to waste if you’re using a moisturizer that is too oily or rich – remember it stays on your skin so has a big role to play in how clear it is.

-- 10. Daily use of an AHA or BHA is one of the best ways to get rid of blackheads permanently, as well as clear and brighten your skin overall.
-Salicylic acid is great for acne and oily skin.
-Glycolic acid is excellent if you’re also concerned with aging, pigmentation, fine lines etc.
+- 11. Daily use of an AHA or BHA is one of the best ways to get rid of blackheads permanently, as well as clear and brighten your skin overall.

-- 11. Consistent use of these acids is the number one blackhead tip you should take from all of these!
+- 12. Consistent use of these acids is the number one getting rid of blackheads tip you should take from all of these!
 They really can make a difference.

 - 13. Yes, diet can affect blackheads… Notice they are a lot more visible after a few days of bad (greasy, oily, fatty) food?
 Experiment by cleaning up your diet for 3 days (a juice fast is a great way to do this!) and notice the difference it can make.